Aceba1/SyncPi/README.md

 5. If requested, log in to the device to add your SSH public key

-   - If a public key hasn't been created yet, you can make a new one by running this command in the terminal:
+   - If a public key hasn't been created yet, you can make a new one by running this command in a new terminal:

      ```
      ssh-keygen -t rsa